Examples of Digital Quantities

 Binary numbers are a fundamental example of digital quantities.
 They consist of only two digits: 0 and 1.
 Unlike the decimal number system, which uses ten digits (0-9), the binary system operates on a base of 2.

 This means each digit in a binary number represents a power of 2.
-Binary numbers are widely used in computer systems for various purposes, such as representing memory addresses, performing arithmetic operations, and encoding instructions.
+Computer systems widely use binary numbers for various purposes, such as representing memory addresses, performing arithmetic operations, and encoding instructions.

 To convert a decimal number to binary, you can use a simple process of division and remainders.